 In addition to BPMN 2.0, Zeebe supports a YAML workflow format.
-It can be used to rapidly write simple workflows in text.
+It can be used to quickly write simple workflows in text.
 Unlike BPMN, it has no visual representation and is not standardized.
 Zeebe transforms YAML to BPMN on submission.

-The modeler can be downloaded from github.com/zeebe-io/zeebe-modeler.
+Zeebe Modeler can be downloaded from GitHub.